mayuripark/mayuripark/README.md

 🔭 I’m currently working on a Python and machine learning project

-🌱 I’m currently learning OpenCV, NLP
+🌱 I’m currently learning OpenCV, NLP, ML

 👯 I’m looking to collaborate on Web Development